wjaven/hello-world/README.md

 # wjw
-A library that contains require module,dom operated and event module,ajax and ajaxFile module,type judgement and some data process functions.
+A library that contains require module,dom operated and event module,ajax and ajaxFile module,extend module,type judgement and some data process functions.
 >
 ###require:
 >